Trump Holds First Outdoor Rally Since Attempted Assassination - UrduPoint

 "Your life savings will be totally wiped out," the Republican candidate told the crowd, one of a number of apocalyptic scenarios he painted during his speech.

-"If comrade Kamala wins this November, World War III is virtually guaranteed to happen," he said.
+"All over the world, our adversaries knew that America was not to be trifled with when I was your commander in chief," Trump said.
+"If comrade Kamala wins this November, World War III is virtually guaranteed to happen."

 With Harris drawing enthusiastic crowds since replacing Joe Biden at the top of the Democratic ticket, the event in Asheboro was a chance for Trump to reclaim his longtime dominance in staging spectacular rallies.